You are here: NPIC Home Page Frequently Asked Questions

 There is a variety of slug and snail baits available today.
 Baits may be attractive to dogs so take steps to reduce their access to a treated area or a stored product.
 Check the active ingredient on your product's label and read more about the toxicity of different ingredients in the expanded FAQ below.

 Have a question about a specific pesticide?
 If so, try looking at our pesticide Active Ingredient Fact Sheets or call the number below to talk to one of our pesticide specialists, toll free from 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time).

-The U.S. Environmental Protection Agency also maintains a website of pesticide questions and answers, available here.
+The U.S. Environmental Protection Agency also has information about pesticides, available here.